byf-NaiHe/Sentiment-Analysis-on-Movie-Reviews/data/README.md

 3. **Model Training and Evaluation**:
    - Train your model using the training set and evaluate it using the test set.

-## License

-Please adhere to the terms and conditions of dataset usage.

-## Contact Information

-For any inquiries, please contact 2200012137@stu.pku.edu.cn.